 The importance of diversity in the workplace is widely known and so is the similarity bias which prompts us to hire people who resemble us.
 Succumbing to the similarity bias when hiring a manager for your team can rob it of many advantages and can deny you the opportunity to have someone to learn from.

-On the flip side, managing managers comes with its set of risks.
+On the flip side, managing managers comes with its set of challenges.
 From choosing the right person to ensuring they have enough support to managing their performance, the consequences of failure when managing a manager can be pretty severe.
 If you have an individual contributor on the team, who underperforms this can affect their personal quality of work and sometimes on the team’s reputation.
 An individual contributor who does not adhere to the team values or has a negative or resistant attitude can affect the team atmosphere and well-being.

 But when that employee is a people manager, you can expect all of the above and much more – a decrease in team motivation, turnover, lack of engagement, overall dip in quality, damaged stakeholder relationships, eroded trust and on and on.